Single-hole spectral functions in one-dimensional quantum magnets with different ground states: Uniform - and - - Chains Uniform t-J and t-J-Q Chains

 When the hole operator $c_{k}$ acts on the ground state of the spin chain, a holon and an anti-spinon are created.
 Thus, the total momentum is $k=q_h-q_s$ and the energy is $E_k=\epsilon_h-\epsilon_s$.
 The parameters $t_h$ and $J_s$ are equal to $2t$ and $J$ in the mean-field Hamiltonian according to Ref.~\cite{Brunner00_1}, but instead of the bare values they can also be taken as phenomenological parameters.
 In the case of the $t$-$J$-$Q$ chain, we have not derived the mean-field expressions for $t_s$ and $J_s$ but simply take them as fitting parameters.
 In all cases, we also have to add a constant to the holon dispersion, corresponding to a chemical potential, $\epsilon_h \to \epsilon_h + \mu$, where we also treat $\mu$ as a fitting parameter.

 While only a single hole is injected into the host spin system and only one holon is created, the resulting fermionic anti-spinon is taken from a Fermi sea of already existing spinons.
-Furthermore, a so-called phase-string effect modifies the spectral weight density, leading to singularities in $A(k,\omega)$ beyond a singular lower bound of the spectrum that is present already with the bare spinon and holon.
+Furthermore, a so-called phase-string effect modifies the spectral weight density, leading to singularities in $A(k,\omega)$ beyond a sharp edge with divergent spectral weight density that is present already with the bare spinon and holon.
 Thus, the behavior is quite complex even at the mean-field level.
 We refer to the literature \cite{Suzuura97,Brunner00_1} for details and only quote results required to motivate a modified SAC parametrization used below.